 “We are proud to be reimagining how people living with wet AMD and those who care for them are supported, even during these exceptional times, so they can be better prepared for daily life with their disease and continue to do the things they love for longer.”

-For more information visit See What's Next or call the Macular Society's Advice and Information Service on 0300 3030 111.
+The See What's next campaign has finished.
+For more information call the Macular Society's Advice and Information Service on 0300 3030 111.